-I have been traveling for over 12 years now, and as much as I love snowboarding and spending a good week hitting the slopes.
+I have been traveling for over 13 years now, and as much as I love snowboarding and spending a good week hitting the slopes.

-I have put together a list of my favorite beaches in North America.
+Which has inspired me to put together a list of my favorite beaches in North America.
 They are all short flights from within the USA, and an easy escape for a long weekend or an extended getaway.

 1. Sayulita, Mexico

-It is a small, but a vibing town popular with both the locals, tourists and a hopping spot for ex-pats.
+It is a small, but vibing town popular with both the locals, tourists and a hopping spot for ex-pats.

-It is full of delicious street tacos with fresh-made tortillas, mouthwatering ceviche and of course refreshing margaritas or micheladas to wash them down with.
+Not only that it is full of delicious street tacos with fresh-made tortillas, mouthwatering ceviche and of course refreshing margaritas or micheladas to wash them down with.

 If you are looking for more advanced waves, there are great surf breaks nearby.
-It is the perfect spot to come enjoy good food, great drinks and soak up the warm sun.
+Sayulita is the perfect spot to come enjoy good food and great drinks while you soak up the warm sun.

 There are plenty of things to do in Sayulita, so you will never be bored.

 2. Caye Caulker, Belize